pagkly/Zed/Investopedia3/Economic Value.md

 Economic Value
 ## What Is Economic Value?

 Economic value is the value that person places on an economic good based on the benefit that they derive from the good.
-It is often estimated based on the person’s willingness to pay for the good, typically measured in units of [currency](https://www.investopedia.com/terms/c/currency.asp).
-The economic value should not be confused with [market value](https://www.investopedia.com/terms/m/marketvalue.asp), which is the market price for a good or service which can be higher or lower than the economic value that any particular person puts on a good.
+It is often estimated based on the person’s willingness to pay for the good, typically measured in units of [[currency]](https://www.investopedia.com/terms/c/currency.asp).
+The economic value should not be confused with [[market value]](https://www.investopedia.com/terms/m/marketvalue.asp), which is the market price for a good or service which can be higher or lower than the economic value that any particular person puts on a good.

 ### Key Takeaways